username-yao/ida-pro-mcp/README.md

 - `set_local_variable_type(function_address, variable_name, new_type)`: Set a local variable's type
 - `get_metadata()`: Show metadata about the current IDB

+There are a few IDA Pro MCP servers floating around, but I created my own for a few reasons:

+1. The plugin installation should not require installing dependencies, just copy `mcp-plugin.py` in the IDA plugins folder and go!
+2. The architecture of other plugins make it difficult to add new functionality quickly.
+3. Learning new technologies is fun!

 ## IDA Pro Installation

 1. Copy `mcp-plugin.py` in your plugins folder (`%appdata%\Hex-Rays\IDA Pro\plugins` on Windows)